wiggitywhitney/vibe_practice/docs/journal/JOURNAL_INSTRUCTIONS.md

 - When in doubt about ANY information, omit it entirely rather than being vague or speculative

 CONTENT REQUIREMENTS (repeat these checks multiple times):
-✓ Include ALL development activities from today (do NOT include verbatim commit messages or phrases like "Commit:" or "Earlier commit:")
+✓ Use natural, human-like language throughout the entire journal entry ✓ Avoid technical jargon where simpler explanations would work better ✓ Include ALL development activities from today (do NOT include verbatim commit messages or phrases like "Commit:" or "Earlier commit:")
-✓ Describe ALL activities in natural language without referencing specific commits ✓ Include ALL journal system changes (if any were made) ✓ Document ALL component work (even if incomplete)
+✓ Describe ALL activities in natural language without referencing specific commits ✓ Group and organize activities thematically according to the Accomplishments Section Guidelines ✓ Structure the Current State section thematically according to the Current State Section Guidelines ✓ Include ALL journal system changes (if any were made) ✓ Document ALL component work (even if incomplete)
 ✓ Document ALL visual verification steps performed